lienghongky/cxm-vision/README.md

 ## Acknowledgement

-This project adopts the **Gated-CNN** from **MambaOut** model from the paper *"Do We Really Need Mamba for Vision?"* (CVPR 2025) using U-net architecture to perform image restoration tasks effectively.
+1. This project adopts the **Gated-CNN** module from **MambaOut** model from the paper *"Do We Really Need Mamba for Vision?"* (CVPR 2025).For more details on MambaOut, visit the [MambaOut GitHub repository](https://github.com/yuweihao/MambaOut).

-For more details on MambaOut, visit the [MambaOut GitHub repository](https://github.com/yuweihao/MambaOut).
+2. This project also leverages the **BasicSR** framework for training pipelines.
+BasicSR is a foundational library for image and video restoration tasks, providing efficient tools and utilities for model training and evaluation.
+For more details, visit the [BasicSR GitHub repository](https://github.com/XPixelGroup/BasicSR).

 For more details, refer to the documentation or contact the project maintainers.